clasense4/clasense4/README.md

   - A Financial App for a client should comply with a regulation requiring encryption.
 I built it with Django, PostgreSQL, and Redis and hosted it on Bare Metal Server.
 The target is 5000 concurrent users.
   - A benchmark of web applications that can be run easily on any local machine.
 So it can become a base benchmark project that will be useful for everyone to decide whether to go with it or choose another one.
   - A Secure Key Management System for Financial Institutions.
+  - LinkedIn clone for Professionals, Companies and Investors.
+Built using Spec Driven Development with AI Agent with Django, PostgreSQL and Redis.
+  - Simple custom LMS (Learning Management System) for a small company.
+Built with Laravel, PostgreSQL and Redis.
 - 🌱 I’m currently learning:
   - Golang and Rust
 - 👯 I’m looking to collaborate on: